n0rad/hard-disk-manager/readme.md

 # HDM

-HDM is a software that do Hard Drive Management.
+HDM is a software that do Hard Disk Management.

 It handle physical and logical disks lifecycle throughout servers.